miklevin/MikeLev.in/_posts/2025-07-15-breaking-adobe-tax-software-freedom.md

 words are also types and are thus also hand-gestures but they're not quite so much like the magic hand-waving of keyboard shortcut combos.
 I mean `Command`-key, `Spacebar`?!
 How Apple can you get?
-The biggest key on the keyboard and the one immediately to its left, haha!
+The biggest key on the keyboard and the one immediately to its left, ahaha!

 It's not too hard.
 Not even for a Mac user.